osirisjson/osiris/specification/v1.0/OSIRIS-JSON-v1.0.md

 Property keys **SHOULD** follow these conventions:

 - Lowercase with underscores for multi-word keys (e.g. `instance_type`, `private_ip`, `disk_size_gb`)
+  - Underscores enable direct property access in most programming languages (unlike hyphens which are operators)
 - Include units in the key name where applicable (e.g. `memory_gb`, `throughput_mbps`)
 - Remain stable across exports from the same producer